 The Kraken platform provides two types of APIs: REST API and WebSocket API.
 Each type has its own purpose and functionality.

 REST API: The Kraken REST API allows you to access and interact with various features of the Kraken platform, such as account management, trading, and funding.
 You can use the REST API to view account balances, retrieve trading history, place and cancel orders, and more.
-The REST API documentation can be found here.
+The REST API documentation can be found in our Websocket API PDF here.

 WebSocket API: The WebSocket API is ideal for real-time data streaming and trading.
 This API is more efficient and faster compared to REST API for receiving updates on market data, such as order book, trades, and ticker updates.
 WebSocket API documentation can be found here.